fsufnm/FSUFNM.github.io/_pages/FivePiecesForStringQuartet.md

 composer: "Conklin Andrew"
 composition: "Five Pieces for String Quartet"
 date: 2015
-performers: "Eppes Quartet: Jia-Rang Gan, Sophia Han, Shelby Thompson, Adam Collins"
+performers: "Eppes Quartet: Jia-Rong Gan, Sophia Han, Shelby Thompson, Adam Collins"
 ---
 **Andrew Conklin** is a composer, songwriter, and guitarist based in Brooklyn, NY.
 He writes music that borrows with equal comfort from American popular music traditions and contemporary classical practices and aesthetics.
 He lives for collaborations with kindred curious musicmakers, and has enjoyed fruitful partnerships with musicians from a diverse cross section of today’s most inquisitive and probing collectives, including the International Contemporary Ensemble, Tune-Yards, Yarn/Wire, Earplay, Tala Rasa Percussion, and the Calidore String Quartet.
 His music has been championed by institutions such as the New York Foundation for the Arts, New Music on the Point, and Vox Novus, and his performances have ranged throughout the United States and Europe, at venues including Le Poisson Rouge and Spectrum (New York), the Ford Amphitheatre (Los Angeles), and Point Ephémère (Paris).
 In addition to teaching at Stony Brook University, he performs regularly with Michael Rocketship and Laurie Lewis.